 zkipster and event sustainability

-OUR WAY TO A
+OUR CONTRIBUTION TO A GLOBAL NET-ZERO FUTURE

 1. MEASURE